Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 No.

-It's crazy.
+That's crazy.

 Yeah.

-How many think horses walk?
 Is that four at a time?
-Do into it.
-They're four

-Where have you been?
 Well, I've been down at the track.

 Okay.

-I imagine as an affluent East Boy.
+I imagine as an affluent east boy.

 You are a horse.

-Was born on a horse.
+I was born on a horse.

 You were born on a horse.